vi/websocat/doc.md

             Force this Sec-WebSocket-Protocol: header when accepting a connection

         --websocket-version <websocket_version>                      Override the Sec-WebSocket-Version value
-        --ws-c-uri <ws_c_uri>
+        --binary-prefix <ws_binary_prefix>
+            [A] Prepend specified text to each received WebSocket binary message.
+Also strip this prefix from outgoing messages, explicitly marking them as binary even if `--text` is specified --ws-c-uri <ws_c_uri>
             [A] URI to use for ws-c: overlay [default: ws://0.0.0.0/]